17 Conditional probability and learning

 and is calculated in a way completely analogous to the ones already seen.

-All three kinds of inference scenarios frequently occur in data science and engineering.
-In machine learning, the second scenario is connected to “unsupervised learning”; the third, mixed one to “supervised learning”.
-As you just saw, the probability calculus “sees” all of the them as analogous: information about something changes the agent’s belief about something else.
+All three kinds of inference scenarios that we have discussed occur in data science and engineering.
+In machine learning, the second scenario is connected to “unsupervised learning”; the third, mixed scenario to “supervised learning”.
+As you just saw, the probability calculus “sees” all of these scenarios as analogous: information about something changes the agent’s belief about something else.
 And the handling of all three cases is perfectly covered by the four fundamental rules of inference.

 \[ \mathrm{P}({\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y}\nonscript\:\vert\nonscript\:\mathopen{} {\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}x^*}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) = \frac{ \mathrm{P}({\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y} \mathbin{\mkern-0.5mu,\mkern-0.5mu}{\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}x^*}\nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{I}) }{ \sum_{\color[RGB]{238,102,119}\upsilon}\mathrm{P}({\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\upsilon}\mathbin{\mkern-0.5mu,\mkern-0.5mu}{\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}x^*}\nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{I}) } \tag{17.1}\]

-Up to now we have calculated conditional probabilities starting from the joint distribution as given, using the derived formula (17.1).
-In some situations, however, an agent may have given conditional probabilities together with given marginal probabilities.
+Up to now we have calculated conditional probabilities, using the derived formula (17.1), starting from the joint probability distribution, which we considered to be given.
+In some situations, however, an agent may initially possess not a joint probability distribution but conditional probabilities together with marginal probabilities.

 As an example let’s consider a variation of our next-patient scenario one more time.
 The agent has background information \(\mathsfit{I}_{\text{S}}\) that provides the following set of probabilities: